aimagelab/mammoth/README.md

 Official repository of [Class-Incremental Continual Learning into the eXtended DER-verse](https://arxiv.org/abs/2201.00766) and [Dark Experience for General Continual Learning: a Strong, Simple Baseline](https://papers.nips.cc/paper/2020/hash/b704ea2c39778f07c617f6b7ce480e9e-Abstract.html)

+Mammoth is a framework for continual learning research.
+It is designed to be modular, easy to extend, and - most importantly - _easy to debug_.
+Idelly, all the code necessary to run the experiments is included _in the repository_, without needing to check out other repositories or install additional packages.

+With Mammoth, nothing is set in stone.
+You can easily add new models, datasets, training strategies, or functionalities.

+## **NEW**: WIKI

+We have created a [WIKI](https://aimagelab.github.io/mammoth/)!
+Check it out for more information on how to use Mammoth.

 <p align="center">
   <img width="112" height="112" src="seq_mnist.gif" alt="Sequential MNIST">
   <img width="112" height="112" src="seq_cifar10.gif" alt="Sequential CIFAR-10">